wp-plugins/extended-options/readme.txt

 Extended Options manages certain meta data and content add-ins from within the WordPress dashboard.
 This plugin adds the capacity for meta data and content added to the footer and `head` areas to be kept consistent regardless of a theme change or upgrade.

-Extended Options isn't concerned with search-engine optimization necessarily, but rather it enables certain functionality and enhances the visibility and accessibility of through meta information, e.g., MicroID meta verification, OpenID service, basic geographic tags, relationship meta links, and much more.

 Extended Options is for WordPress 2.6.x and, more specifically, manages following meta links and tweaks:

 * Archive meta links